Can Air-Dry Clay Grow Mold?

 Can You Touch Molded Air-Dry Clay?

 It is perfectly normal for the air-dry clay to consist of mold spores within it.
-To top it all, air-dry clay with a bit of mold can actually make this clay rather workable.
+To top it all, air-dry clay with a bit of mold can make this clay rather workable.
 However, you don’t have to worry about the clay going bad too soon.
 It takes years for properly packed air-dry clay to get completely moldy.
 It could take even as long as 3 years for a mold to start showing on your air-dry clay.

 If you do see your air-dry clay with yellowish or black mold developing on your clay, it is better not to use the clay anymore.
 Also, keep in mind not to touch the clay whatsoever.